terriblefire/tf536/JLCPCB_ORDERING_GUIDE.md

-# JLCPCB Ordering Guide for the **TFMSX** Project
+# JLCPCB Ordering Guide for the **TF536** Project

-This guide walks you step‑by‑step through ordering the **TFMSX** PCB from JLCPCB using the files provided in the GitHub repository: <https://github.com/terriblefire/tfmsx>
+This guide walks you step‑by‑step through ordering the **TF536** PCB from JLCPCB using the files provided in the GitHub repository: <https://github.com/terriblefire/tf536>

 It is written for beginners and assumes **no prior PCB ordering experience**.